Belgium holds three people over New Year's attack plot

 Both are members of the Kamikaze Riders, a Brussels-based group that carries out motor bike stunts which can be seen in online videos.
 Most of the members are of North African origin.

-Some Belgian media say the group harbors Islamic State sympathizers and that the search for other group members had led Brussels to cancel Thursday night's planned firework display.
+Some Belgian media say the group harbours Islamic State sympathisers and that the search for other group members had led Brussels to cancel Thursday night's planned firework display.

 Belgium has been on alert level three - which means a possible and probable serious threat - since the Nov.
 13 Paris attacks.
 The capital itself was on the maximum alert level four for almost a week last month.